-- Hold the trowel at a 45°-60° angle and spread adhesive onto an area no larger than 30-40 square feet at one time. - After spreading, allow adhesive to flash off for 30-45 minutes before installing wood flooring.
+- Urethane adhesive is the only reccomended adhesive. - Hold the trowel at a 45°-60° angle and spread adhesive onto an area no larger than 30-40 square feet at one time and at a spread rate of 40-60 square feet per gallon. - After spreading, allow adhesive to flash off for 30-45 minutes before installing wood flooring.
 Maximum available working time is 45-50 minutes.
-(Colder temperatures or high humidity will extend times and warmer temperatures or low humidity will shorten times.) - Do not install wood flooring material after adhesive dries.
+(Colder temperatures or high humidity will extend times and warmer temperatures or low humidity will shorten times.) - Do not install the flooring after adhesive dries.
 Test by touching adhesive.
 If not readily transferred to finger, adhesive is already dried.
 If adhesive has dried, remove adhesive and apply new material.
-Periodically check wood to confirm 100% adhesive transfer.
-Within one hour of setting wood, roll the installation with a 100150 lb. roller to promote good contact with the adhesive. - Always refer to the specific instructions on the hardwood flooring adhesive label.
+Periodically check flooring to confirm 100% adhesive transfer.
+It is not rquire but suggested that within one hour of setting wood, roll the installation with a 100-150 lb. roller to promote good contact with the adhesive. - Always refer to the specific instructions on the hardwood flooring adhesive label.